Kasherpete/Official-app-sms-service/README.md

  certain characters.
 This includes quotation marks and the reverse backslash (so you cannot use \n).
 The program deals with this by inserting multiple spaces instead of \n, and * instead of ".
  # Versions and Updates
+ 1.4.1 - Added qr code generator.
+Plans in place to add qr code reader

- 1.4.0  -  updated admin command, added some counters available to administrators, added a function that when a user tries to send command when service is offline, the program sends a notification to the user on start that signals its now online status.
+ 1.4.0  -  Updated admin command, added some counters available to administrators, added a function that when a user tries to send command when service is offline, the program sends a notification to the user on start that signals its now online status.